-Fill in the details below and we will let you know when Weeping Yoshino flowering cherry tree is back in stock.
+Fill in the form below and we will notify you when Weeping Yoshino flowering cherry tree are back in stock.

 Prunus x yedoensis is a species of traditional "garden cherry" (satu-zakura) which has been grown in Japan for centuries.
 There are many examples of this species, usually small trees, mostly of upright form but some, such as this one, which exhibit a weeping habit.

 Illustrative example of a pot-grown tree of this variety as supplied.

 Approximate girth: 6/8cm.